SabbirAhmad26/Rastic_Seminar/README.md

 ### Policy Execution

 Once trained, the model is deployed on the vehicle in the testbed.
 The vehicle uses the learned policy to make real-time driving decisions based on sensor input.
-We implement:
-- **Behavior Cloning (BC):** The model directly maps sensor inputs to driving commands.
-- **DAgger (Dataset Aggregation):** To improve performance, we implement an iterative approach where the model is fine-tuned with corrections from expert feedback.

 ## Evaluation

 We evaluate the model's performance using the following metrics:
 - **Success Rate:** Percentage of successful intersection navigation and highway merging.
 - **Collision Rate:** Number of collisions during test runs.
-- **Smoothness:** Evaluated based on control inputs (steering and acceleration).

 ## Contributing